wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-indexer/step-by-step.rst

 Next steps
 ----------

-The Wazuh indexer is now sucessfully installed and you can proceed with installing the Wazuh server.
+The Wazuh indexer is now successfully installed and you can proceed with installing the Wazuh server.
 To perform this action, see the :ref:`Wazuh server <wazuh_server_step_by_step>` section.